Written by Dan Jackowiak Nc, HHP

 Bottom line, check the label.
 If the carb load is under 10g with no added sugars then an occasional chocolate treat is going to be ok.
 Not very filling but quite often fulfills an emotional need.

-Any questions about carob and the candida diet or about yeast infections in general, please feel free to contact us from the contact page of this website.
+Any questions about carob and the candida diet or about yeast infections in general, please feel free to contact us from the contact page of this website or talk to your doctor.

 Copyright © 2003 - 2021.
 All Rights Reserved under USC Title 17.